endangeredoxen/fivecentplots/fivecentplots/doc/_build/html/_sources/index.rst.txt

 **1. Ease of Use**

-   * All data come from pandas DataFrames eliminating direct management of numpy arrays
+   * Data come from pandas DataFrames eliminating direct management of numpy arrays

-   * All style and format parameters can be invoked in a single function call via optional keyword arguments
+   * Style and format parameters can be invoked in a single function call via optional keyword arguments

-   * Legend a plot or group multiple plots into rows and/or columns based on simply by DataFrame column names

-   * Quickly filter a DataFrame prior to plotting using simple notation instead of complex boolean operators
+   * Data can be quickly grouped into subplots (row x column grid, wrapped by unique value, legend coloring) by simply specifying DataFrame column names

 |

 **2. Repeatability**

-   * Figure sizes expand and contract to accommodate plot elements rather than shrinking elements to fit in a certain figure dimension (standard practice in matplotlib).
-Plots of the same size stay the same size regardless of tick marks or legend contents
+   * Figure sizes expand and contract to accommodate plot elements rather than shrinking elements like the axis in unexpected ways to fit labels, ticks, etc. (as is the standard practice in matplotlib).
+In **fivecentplots** the axes window size is king so plots of the same size stay the same size regardless of everything surrounding them.

-   * All colors, sizes, marker themes, etc. can be specified from static set up files to preserve a custom look for all plots
+   * All colors, sizes, marker themes, etc. can be specified from input keywords or from a theme file

 |